 Being self-employed abroad can be a financial gamble for newbies, but there are some countries where things are looking rosy for digital nomads.
-Wherever you choose to settle, don’t forget to invest in working abroad insurance to ensure you’re protected.
+Wherever you choose to settle, don’t forget to invest in international health insurance for digital nomads to ensure you’re protected.

 The Portuguese capital, Lisbon is creative and digitally evolving.
 The city is rich with co-working spaces, many of which are bright converted warehouses.
 Cafes have dedicated spaces for freelancers and there is an international bubble of young entrepreneurs carving their way in the world.
 With a highly evolved internet connection present in most places, Lisbon is the place to get online and surround yourself with like-minded people.

 Although Chile is often regarded as the place to be in The Americas as a freelancing nomad, Colombia is enjoying a digital boom.
 Medellin, the capital of Colombia’s Antioquia province, is a centre for innovation.
 A far cry from its days a drugs capital, Medellin is now a safe and vibrant city with a large expat population.
 With an exciting nightlife, cheap work space and warm temperatures you can easily understand why freelancers are choosing the Colombian metropolis as a work hub.